Dr. Bernhard Gißibl

 Personal Details:

-2002/2003 Research assistant at the Historical Institute of the Ludwig-Maximilians-University Munich, 2006-2010 Research assistant, 2010-2012 Akademischer Rat a.Z. at the Historical Institute of the University of Mannheim, since May 2012 Research assistant at the Leibniz Institute of European History (IEG) in Mainz.
-From April to May 2015 also Visiting Fellow at the Rachel Carson Center for Environment and Society in Munich, and since July 2021 Research Associate in the DFG-funded SFB 1482 "Human Differentiation".
+2002/2003 Research assistant at the Historical Institute of the Ludwig-Maximilians-University Munich, 2006-2010 Research assistant, 2010-2012 Akademischer Rat a.Z. at the Historical Institute of the University of Mannheim.
+Since May 2012 Research Associate at the IEG, since July 2021 in the DFG-funded SFB 1482 "Human Differentiation".
+From April to May 2015 Bernhard Gißibl was Visiting Fellow at the Rachel Carson Center for Environment and Society in Munich.

 Research Interests: